kasir-barati/graphql-js-ts/docs/imrpove-dev-exp/filtering-using-prisma-nestjs-graphql.md

    > [!NOTE]
    >
+   > - `@paljs/plugin` will hlp us to fetch exactly the data that we wanted.
+Though please note that it is not gonna solve [the N+1 issue](../nestjs.md#shouldWeUseResolveField).
    > - Change the project name to whatever is yours.
    > - If your models have `Decimal` or `JSON` types, you need to install:
    >